jgarrels/udacity-data-modeling-with-postrgres/README.md

-# Data Modeling with PostgreSQL - Discussion
+# Data Modeling with PostgreSQL

+This was the first project in Udacity's Data Engineering Nanodegree.
+The repository includes both starter code provided by Udacity and code written by me.

 ## Project files and instructions

 ### Get started

 To get started, first run create_tables.py with one of

         python create_tables.py
         !python create_tables.py